tsuideni-works/tsuideni-works.github.io/terms-and-conditions.md

 **Definitions**
 <br />
-For the purposes of this Agreement:
+For the purposes of this Agreement:<br />
-"Application" means software we make available that permits users to browse Content on mobile devices.
+"Application" means software we make available that permits users to browse Content on mobile devices.<br />
-"Content" means digital content displayed in the Application, such as text, image, and other content.
+"Content" means digital content displayed in the Application, such as text, image, and other content.<br />
 "Content Provider" means the third party owns or hosts the Content.

 **Content**